madshuttlecock/structural-variations/README.md

 ## Results

-### Finding breakpoints

-In Sniffles results we found that there are a lot of breakpoints present in normal and not in tumor and some breakpoints present in both samples had different orientation.
-It seemed strange to us, because mutations present in normal shoul very likely be present in tumor also.
-We believed there were a lot of false positive results, so we decided not to use Snniffles.

-### Script

 We developed a Python3 script for visualizing read coverage by haplotype and breakpoints.
 It works on a `bam` file and produces pictures in `png` format.
 It creates visualizations of every chromosome and also a zoom-in of all possible breakage-fusion bridge events.